-The other day I found myself in a conversation with a 25 year old man who I feel confident you would describe as “normal.”
+The other day I found myself in a conversation with a 25 year old man who I feel confident you would describe as being ‘normal.’
 Raised as a child, went to school, now in the workforce.
 Pays rent, has a licence, and a relationship.
-A news story about cellphone addictions sparked a conversation about phone use.
-What struck me in that conversation didn’t really have anything to do with his claims about whether or not he was addicted.
-It was how he described not having his phone.

-You watch too much TV.
-You listen to too many fearful messages through advertising.
-They tell you which diseases to be afraid of, which smells from which parts of the body you should fear, they warn you not to be unfashionable and you don’t want to be caught listening to the wrong music or you’ll be teased.
-Almost every decision is dictated by what you don’t want to see happen rather than what you do want to see happen.
-They’re all defensive decisions made in case something goes wrong.
-This is crazy.
+The problem is, we watch too much TV.
+We listen to too many fearful messages through advertising.
+They tell us which diseases to be afraid of, which smells from which parts of the body we should recoil from.
+They warn us not to be unfashionable.
+And we don’t want to be caught listening to the wrong music or we’ll be teased.

 I never cease to find everyone I meet to be amazing and interesting in their own way.
 But I’m not looking out at life worried about what bad things might happen.
-Secret’s out: some of those are gonna happen whether you watch or not.
+Secret’s out: some of those are gonna happen whether we watch for them or not.
 But the really great stuff?
-That you only get a few times by luck.
-But if you’re watching—if you’re keeping your eye out for cool, rewarding, exciting stuff, then you’ll find a lot of it.
-More than you’ll ever be able to process in one lifetime.
-Which is why you’ll choose to come back, and to live another life with just as many bumps and grinds as this one.
-Because the really wise being inside you knows it’s worth it every time.
+That we only get a few times, by chance.

-This is a life you have.
+This is a life we have.
 It’s a fantastic opportunity every single day.
 It’s really not that hard to make it amazing.
-You just have to start with a little courage.
-Here’s a ((hug)) to start you off.
+We just have to start with a little courage.
+So here’s a ((hug)) to start you off.
 Now go gettem’. 😉